 The BMW i8 is a game-changer for the supercar sector.
-It has the style and the performance, but running costs set new benchmarks
+It has stunning style and performance, but running costs set new benchmarks

 BMW i8 vs BMW M1: video

-Slot the gearlever to the left into Sport mode you get the petrol engine running all the time, the full output from the electric motor and firmer settings for the dampers and more aggressive power steering.
+The i8’s nature as part-supercar, part-eco car means it has different driving modes that affect how the engine and electric motor interact with each other.
+So, slot the gearlever to the left into Sport mode you get the petrol engine running all the time, the full output from the electric motor, firmer settings for the dampers and more aggressive power steering.

 Once you’re actually in the corner, you’ll find the i8 isn’t quite as engaging or as adjustable as a 911 or Audi R8, but it’s seriously capable nonetheless.